 These are important first steps.
-But the extinction crisis demands that all food retailers make time-bound commitments to phase out toxic pesticides and support a transition to organic and regenerative agriculture, which is better for pollinators, people and the planet.
+But the extinction and climate crises demand that all food retailers make time-bound commitments to phase out toxic pesticides and support a transition to organic and regenerative agriculture, which is better for pollinators, people and the planet.

 Which Company Owns Your Local Grocery Store?

 Did you know that Albertsons owns Safeway and ten other grocery stores, and Kroger owns Harris Teeter and over 25 others?
 Check out this chart to find out which company owns your local grocery store.

 And did you know that some of the largest “grocery stores” in the U.S. are pharmacies and discount stores?
 The chart also shows how the companies we evaluated rank in terms of annual grocery sales.